codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 Pushing to your default Docker registry is completely automatic.
 All successful [build steps]({{site.baseurl}}/docs/pipelines/steps/build/) automatically push to the default Docker registry of your Codefresh account without any extra configuration.

-To push to another registry, you only need to know how this registry is [connected to Codefresh]({{site.baseurl}}/docs/docker-registries/external-docker-registries/), and more specifically, what is the unique name of the integration.
-You can see the name from  your [Docker Registry integrations](https://g.codefresh.io/account-admin/account-conf/integration/registryNew), or asking your Codefresh administrator.
+To push to another registry, you only need to know how this registry is [connected to Codefresh]({{site.baseurl}}/docs/integrations/docker-registries/), and more specifically, what is the unique name of the integration.
+You can see the name in the Codefresh UI, in [Docker Registry integrations](https://g.codefresh.io/account-admin/account-conf/integration/registryNew){:target="\_blank"}, or asking your Codefresh administrator.

 {%